-Junior quarterback, Tanner Magnum, who set BYU Cougar freshman passing records in 2015 will take over the reigns for former Cougar signal caller Taysom Hill.
+Junior quarterback, Tanner Magnum, who set BYU Cougar freshman passing records in 2015 will take over the reigns for former Cougar signal caller mechanical bull for sale Taysom Hill.
 Magnum completed 66% of his passes last year on 33 attempts with 3 touchdowns and one interception.

 However, in 2015, he completed 59% of his passes for 3,377 yards with 23 touchdowns and 10 interceptions.
 He is a pure pocket passer that if given time can pick apart opposing secondaries.